tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: [bdqffdq:ActedUpon](https://rs.tdwg.org/bdqffdq/terms/ActedUpon)
 - Preferred Label: Acted Upon
-- Definition: An information element, expressed in concrete terms, about which a data quality need expresses assertions about the data quality in that element.
+- Definition: An InformationElement, expressed in concrete terms, about which a DataQualityNeed expresses Assertions about the data quality in that element.
 - SubClass Of: InformationElement
-- Comments: An information element to which a Result applies.
+- Comments: An InformationElement to which a Result applies.
 - View in: [term-list](../list/bdqffdq/index.md#ActedUpon)

 ********************